 I have quite a large collection of snowmen in my boxes of Christmas decorations.
 Some of them I have been given over time and many of them I have made myself.
-This adorable Clay Pot Snowman is the latest addition to my collection.
+This adorable Snowman made from flower pots is the latest addition to my collection.

 (This post contains affiliate links for your crafting experience.)
 To make the project, you will need the following supplies:

 Start by spraying the clay pot with the white spray primer and letting it dry.
 Paint the face of the snowman with orange and black craft paint and hot glue the painted head to the top of the clay pot.

 I used a pencil to draw the face of the snowman and then painted it.
 Since the head is made of Styrofoam, the design will be irregular.
 (If you want a perfectly smooth finish, you can paint a 2 1/2″ wooden ball.)